opensrp/fhircore/docs/configuration.md

 The configurations in Single APK Approach is using the combination of a single Composition and multiple Binary resource.

 ## Composition
-Composition is identified using an appId and is the entry point to access all the Binary configs associated with that appId.
+Composition config is identified using an appId and is the entry point to access all the Binary configs associated with that appId.

 Example of appId would be: anc, ecbis, quest, etc.